learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 directory, but they are in your system, and available.

 Running `bundle install` also creates a new file: `Gemfile.lock`.
-This file notes which specific version of the gem was installed.
+This file notes which specific gem versions were installed.
+If this file is committed and included in a project, Bundler will default to using the exact versions listed in this file when installing gems.

 ### Working with `config/environment.rb`

 When you start up an app, your app needs to know the order in which to load files.
-If your app uses gems, a lot of your code will depend on these external libraries.
+If your app uses gems, your code will depend on these external libraries.
 This means we'd want the gems to be loaded in our app _before_ our own code.
 If we loaded our code first, we'd get uninitialized constant errors or undefined variable or method errors.
 Load order matters.
 We can specify load information in `config/environment.rb` to configure our load path (or load order) so that nothing breaks.

-Here we specify which Bundler groups we want to load.
-The following code is used to load the `default` group (anything not explicitly in a group, like `test` in your Gemfile) and the `development` group.
+In `config/environment.rb`, we can specify which Bundler groups we want to load.
+The following code is used to load the `default` group (anything not explicitly in a group) and the `development` group.

 **Place the following code in `config/environment.rb`:**